 N.B.
 To be eligible for membership your course needs to include 100 treatments and have a minimum of 49 hours spent in College learning the Provide Reflexology unit excluding assessments

-If you want to train as a professional reflexologist we would encourage you to look for one of the regulated qualifications listed below and this includes the Level 3 Diploma in Reflexology being offered by AoR Affiliated Schools and awarded by City and Guilds which can be studied at approved Schools around the country – a sign of excellence in training.
+If you want to train as a professional reflexologist we would encourage you to look for one of the regulated qualifications listed below and this includes the Level 3 Diploma in Reflexology being offered by AoR Affiliated Schools which can be studied at approved Schools around the country – a sign of excellence in training.

-AoR Affiliated Schools are an exciting new initiative that offers you training centres that have gained the AoR seal of approval – demonstrating that they have met the strict standards set by the AoR and City and Guilds (C&G).
-You will gain a nationally recognised qualification through C&G and receive a second certificate from the AoR showing you have trained at a centre of excellence.
+AoR Affiliated Schools are an exciting new initiative that offers you training centres that have gained the AoR seal of approval – demonstrating that they have met the strict standards set by the AoR and an established Awarding Body.
+You will gain a nationally recognised qualification and a second certificate from the AoR showing you have trained at a centre of excellence.
 You will see more and more of these appearing throughout the year.
 Current schools are:

 - Caritas School of Reflexology – Nottingham: www.caritasschool.co.uk

 - Devon School of Reflexology – Exeter: www.devonreflexology.com

 - Maureen Burgess School of Reflexology – East Grinstead: www.maureenburgessreflexology.co.uk

 - Temple Academy of Reflexology– Milton Keynes, St Albans, Weston-Super-Mare, Scarisbrick and Chorley(Lancashire): www.templeacademyreflexology.co.uk